Puddling (metallurgy): Puddling furnace

 The fireplace, where the fuel is burned, used a cast iron grate which varied in size depending on the fuel used.
 If bituminous coal is used then an average grate size is 60 × 90 cm and is loaded with 25–30 cm of coal.
 If anthracite coal is used then the grate is 1.5 × 1.2 m and is loaded with 50–75 cm of coal.
+Due to the great heat required to melt the charge the grate had to be cooled, lest it melt with the charge.
+This was done by running a constant flow of cool air on it, or by throwing water on the bottom of the grate.

 A double puddling furnace is similar to a single puddling furnace, with the major difference being there are two work doors allowing two puddlers to work the furnace at the same time.
 The biggest advantage of this setup is that it produces twice as much wrought iron.
 It is also more economical and fuel efficient compared to a single furnace.